 Frequently Asked Questions

-How much should a small business spend on Google Ads per month?
+How much should a small contractor spend on Google Ads per month?

-Small businesses typically spend between $500 to $5,000 per month on Google Ads, depending on their industry and advertising goals.
+Small contractors typically spend between $500 and $5,000 per month on Google Ads, depending on trade, competition, and goals.

 What is a good cost per click on Google Ads?

-Can you run Google Ads with a small budget?
+Can contractors run Google Ads with a small budget?

-Yes, businesses can run Google Ads with a small budget by focusing on specific, high-intent keywords and optimizing their campaigns for better performance.
+Yes.
+Contractors can run effective campaigns on a small budget by focusing on high-intent keywords and continually optimizing ad performance.

 How long does it take to see results from Google Ads?